 The budget expresses, in terms of dollars, the funded programs and plans of the College for the fiscal year and the estimated revenue income necessary to finance these programs and plans.
-Henry Ford College receives support from student tuition and fees, state appropriation revenues, local property revenues, private gifts, grants, and other miscellaneous sources
+Henry Ford College receives support from student tuition and fees, state appropriation revenues, local property revenues, personal property tax revenue, private gifts, grants, and other miscellaneous sources.

 By the direction of the Board of Trustees, the President is charged to manage the fiscal affairs of the College.
 As part of this charge barring unanticipated or exceptional circumstances, the President is expected to complete the fiscal year with a positive operating balance.

-The Board of Trustees shall have prepared annually, through current administrative procedures, an estimate of the amount of revenues deemed necessary for the ensuing fiscal year for the purposes of expenditures authorized by law as within the powers of the Board.
-The prepared budget shall include a General Fund, a Debt Retirement Fund, expense fund and/or any other funds as are deemed necessary by the Board of Trustees.
+The Board of Trustees shall have prepared annually, through current administrative procedures, an estimate of the amount of revenues deemed necessary for the ensuing fiscal year for the purposes of expenditures authorized by law as within the powers of the Board of Trustees.
+The prepared budget shall include a General Fund, expense fund and/or any other funds as are deemed necessary by the Board of Trustees.

-At the Board of Trustees’ scheduled monthly meetings, the President/Designee will provide the Board with the fiscal year status as compared to budget as well as a comparison for the same period to the prior year.
+At the Board of Trustees’ scheduled monthly meetings, the President/Designee will provide the Board of Trustees with the fiscal year status as compared to the budget as well as a comparison for the same period to the prior year.

 At mid-year, the President/Designee will present a review of the College’s budget to the Board of Trustees.
 At that time, if any adjustments need to be made to the budget, those adjustments will be sent to the Board of Trustees for approval.

-Each member of the Board and each College officer shall be sufficiently acquainted with the budgets and their underlying purposes to answer questions from members of the public.
+Each member of the Board of Trustees and each College officer shall be sufficiently acquainted with the budgets and their underlying purposes to answer questions from members of the public.

 A summary budget may include the expenditure in each major category of current expense for the current year and the coming year and a summary of anticipated revenues as well as a brief explanation of significant increases and decreases from the preceding budget.

-The final adoption of the proposed annual budgets will be made by the Board after completion of a public hearing.
-Within 30 days after the Board of Trustee' adoption of the annual operating budget for the following fiscal year, or after the Board adopts a subsequent revision to that budget, the College will then post, on the College’s website homepage, the Board adopted annual operating budget and subsequent budget revisions.
+The final adoption of the proposed annual budgets will be made by the Board of Trustees after completion of a public hearing.
+Within 30 days after the Board of Trustee's adoption of the annual operating budget for the following fiscal year, or after the Board of Trustees adopts a subsequent revision to that budget, the College will then post, on the College’s website homepage, the Board of Trustee’s adopted annual operating budget and subsequent budget revisions.